tinymce/tinymce-docs/get-started/filter-content.md

 TinyMCE has comprehensive content filtering capabilities.
 These settings change the way the editor handles the input and output of content, helping your users create clean, maintainable and readable content.

-The settings also enable developers to control certain content styling features available to users, such as font formats, font sizes and text indentation.
-It is these type of customizations we will focus on here by looking at 1 of the 32 (!) content filtering options available to developers.
+These settings enable developers to control content styling features that are available to users such as font formats, font sizes, and text indentation.
+It is these type of customizations we will focus on here by looking at 1 of the 32 content filtering options available to developers.

 There are of course many configuration options dealing with complex parsing of text.
 However, most of these are quite advanced and outside the scope of this Get Started guide.
 Check out the [Content Filtering]({{ site.baseurl }}/configure/content-filtering/) section to learn more.